HiLab-git/PyMIC_examples/seg_full_sup/fetal_hc/README.md

 ...
 ```

 where we use random rescale, random crop and flipping for data augmentation.
 Each batch contains 4 images, with a patch size of 224x320.
 The DiceLoss and CrossEntropyLoss are used for training, with an Adam optimizer and an initial learning rate of 0.001.
-The total iteration number is 10000, and the Polynomial learning rate schedular is used.
+The total iteration number is 10000, and the Polynomial learning rate scheduler is used.
 Start to train by running:

 ```bash
 pymic_train config/unet.cfg